 To convince designers to use a new tool, it should integrate with their current design flow.
 That is why the MyHDL to VHDL converter is needed.
 It should lower the threshold for VHDL designers to start using MyHDL.

 MyHDL to VHDL conversion offers the following advantages:

 - MyHDL integration in a VHDL-based design flow

 - Designers can start using MyHDL and benefit from its power and flexibility, within the context of their proven design flow.

-- The convertor automates a number of hard tasks
+- The converter automates a number of hard tasks

-- The convertor automates a number of tasks that are hard to do in
+- The converter automates a number of tasks that are hard to do in

 VHDL directly.
 For example, when mixing

 signedtypes it can be difficult to describe the desired behavior correctly.
 In contrast, a MyHDL designer can use the high-level